Distance-Modding/Custom-Cars/Misc. Hot Wheels/README.md

 # Miscellanious Hot Wheels Cars
-These cars may originate from certain Hotwheels games or be original models of Hotwheels cars.
+These cars may originate from certain Hotwheels games like Beat That, Track Attack, Ultimate Race, Race Off, and more.
+Some are original models of Hotwheels cars.

 <details>
   <summary>Sunchipp's Cars</summary>